-4.3.2 Self-pollinated and mainly self-pollinated varieties
+4.3.2 Self-pollinated and mainly self-pollinated varieties or inbred linesa

-It is not always appropriate to assume that self-pollinated and mainly self-pollinated varieties are homozygous at all loci, including SSR or SNP loci.
+It is not always appropriate to assume that self-pollinated and mainly self-pollinated varieties or inbred lines are homozygous at all loci, including SSR or SNP loci.
 Heterogeneity can arise from, for example, residual heterozygosity, cross-pollination or physical admixture.
-For this reason, it is generally recommended that a number of single seeds be analyzed, as this will reveal any such heterozygosity.
+For this reason, it is generally recommended that a number of single seeds or samples from a number of plants be analyzed, as this will reveal to uncover any such heterozygosity.
 However, there may be reasons, including cost, to analyze a bulk sample of an agreed number of individuals to represent the DNA profile of a variety.